West Branch (journal)

-West Branch is an American literary magazine based at Bucknell University and published by the Stadler Center for Poetry.
-It was established in 1977 and publishes poetry, fiction, creative nonfiction, and literary criticism.
-TSince 2021, the editor-in-chief is Joe Scapellato.
-In addition to the print magazine, West Branch also publishes West Branch Wired, an online supplement featuring fiction, poetry, and interviews.
+West Branch is an American literary magazine based at Bucknell University in Lewisburg, Pennsylvania, published by the Stadler Center for Poetry.
+The magazine, which was founded in 1977, publishes poetry, fiction, creative nonfiction, and literary criticism.

+Since 2021, the magazine's editor-in-chief is Joe Scapellato.
+In addition to its print magazine, West Branch also publishes West Branch Wired, an online supplement featuring fiction, poetry, and interviews.